knutzk/ml-workshop/README.md

 After the environment `ml-workshop` is created, it shows up in the list of environments.
 Activate the environment by clicking on it (it should be marked with a green marker).
-Click on the triangular "play" button next of the `ml-environment` environment and choose "Open with Jupyter Notebook".
+Click on the triangular "play" button next of the `ml-workshop` environment and choose "Open with Jupyter Notebook".

 #### 2b) Setup with conda in the command line (Linux, recommended)